sksunkai0505/KaiSun0505.github.io/_pages/cv.md

 Professional Services
 -----
-Ad hoc reviewer for  •  *European Journal of Operational Research* • *INFORMS Journal on Computing*
+Ad-hoc reviewer for  •  *European Journal of Operational Research* • *INFORMS Journal on Computing*